Krishnaag23/Krishnaag23/README.md

 - 👋 Hi, I’m Krishna Agrawal.
-I am a sophomore in the Electrical Engineering Department of IIT Kanpur.
+I am a junior in the Electrical Engineering Department of IIT Kanpur.
 - 👀 I’m interested in exploring Software development.
 - 🌱 I’m currently learning Networking and Operating System basics for Cybersecurity.